otagomohio/hacky2021/content/NeSI/_index.md

 pre = '<i class="fab fa-mixcloud"></i> '
 +++

-### NeSI

 # Using the NeSI server

-"That is the exploration that awaits you!
-Not mapping stars and studying nebula,
+*"That is the exploration that awaits you!*

+*Not mapping stars and studying nebula,*

-but charting the unknown possibilities of existence."
+*but charting the unknown possibilities of existence."*

    -Leonard Nimoy